 When a female character is cast in a modern day sitcom, you don’t hold her to the same standards as a female character who’s out battling aliens.
 Maybe the writers on Stargate don’t know that – but I think they do.

 Sam Carter’s background is a lot like Cagney on Cagney & Lacey, if anyone recalls that show.
 Like Sam, Cagney lost her mother early, was raised largely by her father, had issues with her father, and went into her father’s profession (NY cop).
-Cagney had issues, and the writers never tried to say she was a lovely person – she was nasty, she slept around and ran screaming from commitment, she drank too much, made professional mistakes sometimes, etc. She was who she was, an as a woman in 20th Century New York, it made sense.
+Cagney had issues, and the writers never tried to say she was a lovely person – she could be nasty and entitled, had dysfunctional relationships with boyfriends, drank too much, made professional mistakes sometimes, etc. She was who she was, and as a woman in 20th Century New York, it made sense.
 Most importantly, you didn’t have other characters insisting to the audience that you had to like her.
 She was what she was, just as many male characters are: flawed, sometimes someone you want to smack sense into, but also redeemed by some good qualities.

 With Sam, it was the opposite.
 She started out very gung-ho about joining Stargate Command.
 She seemed more interested in competing with men than in nailing one.
 In Season 2, when we first meet her dad – who runs roughshod over her request not to finagle special career treatment for her, and who is petulant about her refusal to divulge classified information to him – Sam handles him with aplomb.
 She cries upon finding out he’s dying of cancer and clearly wants them to get along for the time he has left, but she never lets him off with his unfair behavior.
-I admired the heck out of her in that episode – it’s not easy to stand up to the only parent you have, especially one as difficult and manipulative as Jacob.
-She did it well, and I could empathize.
+It’s not easy to stand up to the only parent you have, especially one as difficult and manipulative as Jacob.
+She did it well.

 Later, as they settled into the SGC and their roles, and she received a promotion and the respect she’d earned in a man’s world, I wouldn’t have taken issue with her looking for a man, if that’s what she wanted in her personal life.
 I did take issue with her choosing one of the few men on earth she can’t have: her commanding officer, Jack O’Neill.
 The adult thing to do – what I’d expect from the Sam who stood up to Jacob even as she was crying over his impending death – would be to realize, “Okay, there must be something wrong with me if I want the one man I can’t have – that’s really childish – I’ll do some soul-searching and get over this.”
 We all realize things like this about ourselves – it happens, we fix them, everybody moves on.